 Addressing Concerns About Electric Vehicle Batteries

-Multiple reports confirm that Electric Vehicles (EVs) are already cleaner than internal combustion engine vehicles over the lifecycle of the vehicle, even in states where the electricity mix includes coal.
+Multiple reports confirm that Electric Vehicles (EVs) are already cleaner than gas-powered vehicles over the lifecycle of the vehicle.
+Even in states where the electricity mix includes coal, EVs prove superior.
 And EVs continue to get cleaner as they become more efficient and electric grids incorporate more clean, renewable energy from sources like sun and wind.
-However, many people still express concern about the sustainability of lithium ion EV batteries.
+Despite these advancements, people still express concern about the sustainability of lithium ion EV batteries.

-Concerns about lithium ion batteries may be short-lived, as battery technology is advancing quickly, and EV battery components may be very different in the near future.
+Fortunately, advances in battery technology may soon alleviate these concerns.
+Rapid innovation suggests that EV battery components could look very different in the near future.
 Companies are investing enormous resources in the development of new battery technologies, including solid state batteries, sodium ion, iron air and silicon anode and other materials.
 It is likely that one or more of these technologies will arrive on the market in the next decade.
 Toyota’s new solid state batteries could hit the market by 2027.

 If EV batteries continue to be made of lithium ion, the primary concerns are: 1) labor practices for mining cobalt; 2) environmental impacts of extracting lithium; 3) sufficient supply of materials for EV batteries; 4) carbon emissions from battery manufacture; and 5) toxic waste from disposal of used batteries.